AmanPachauria/xivtech-weather-assignment/README.md

 Welcome to the xivtech-weather-assignment repository!
 This project allows users to enter multiple city names separated by commas and retrieve temperature information.

-## technologies used
+## Technologies used

 **frontend :-** ReactJS, axios, TailwindCSS
 **backend :-** nodeJS, expressJS

 ## Local Installation

-Follow the steps below to set up and run the ArticleFeed project locally:
+Follow the steps below to set up and run the Weatger-app project locally:

 1. **Clone the Project:**

-   Clone the project repository using the following GitHub link: [ArticleFeed Repository](https://github.com/AmanPachauria/xivtech-weather-assignment.git).
+   Clone the project repository using the following GitHub link: [Weather-App Repository](https://github.com/AmanPachauria/xivtech-weather-assignment.git).

 2. **Node.js and npm:**